AbhiXverse/Solidity-journey/Day 02/Ethereum 101.md

 Smart Contract in Ethereum

-- Smart contract are self-execut
+- Smart contract are self-executing stored on the Ethereum blockchain
+- Smart contact can -
+     - Store data persistently
+     - Execute functions automatically when